We help emerging and expanding companies penetrate new markets and position their products for successful sale

 Our experience includes:

-♦ Working with ‘anchor firms’ in five key livestock product value chains in Afghanistan (dairy, poultry, red meat, fibre and beer products) to build their capacity and assist them to expand their businesses, as part of the ongoing Designing and delivering the US$54 million Afghanistan Value Chains – Livestock (AVC-L) programme in conjunction with Development Alternatives Inc.
+♦ Working with ‘anchor firms’ in five key livestock product value chains in Afghanistan (dairy, poultry, red meat, fibre and bee products) to build their capacity and assist them to expand their businesses, as part of the ongoing Afghanistan Value Chains – Livestock (AVC-L) programme.

 ♦ Encouraging a sustainable local, purified wheat seed industry to develop in Bamyan Province, Afghanistan, as part of the Afghanistan Agricultural Support Programme (ASP, 2011-2017), which allowed growers to receive a 25 per cent premium over standard wheat prices for their seed – an adequate incentive for them to remain in the seed production business, whilst still providing a good value proposition to wheat farmers.
 By the time ASP ended, average wheat yields in Bamyan had increased by 171 per cent, to a very satisfactory 4.1 tonnes per hectare.
 At the inception of the programme in 2011, yields were around 1.5 tonnes, which was uncommercial and also contributing to serious food insecurity.